midtown-ai/glossary/glossary/g.md

 # Game Theory

- Used in model architecture, such as [GAN] and used for decision making process, such as in [Pluribus Model]
+ Used in model architecture, such as [GAN] and used for decision making process, such as in [Pluribus Model] and [Multi-Agent Model]

  More at:
   * ...